 At their home/studio in Chilmark on the island of Martha’s Vineyard, folk artist, Bill O’Callaghan and his wife, potter and tile maker Heather Goff, have created a magical sculpture trail.

 The sculpture trail meanders through the Chilmark woods.
 Bill’s mixed media and clay pieces represent Tree Spirits, Earth Guardians, and Fae musicians.
 They come to life under the leafy canopy, and his driftwood furniture is paired with sculptures to create enchanted settings tucked amidst the under-story.

 Heather’s clay masks and sculpted eyes peer from the trees, bringing the woods to life.

-The wooded sculpture trail is open to the public from 9 am – 5 pm, May – November.
+The wooded sculpture trail is open to the public from 9 am – dusk, Easter – December.
 (It is closed in the winter for maintenance.)
 Parking is across the street.
 Come visit their pottery shop as well!

 Something Wonderful in the Woods

 When an artist creates in collaboration with the spirit of his location, something magical is born.
 Such is the case with folk artist Bill O’Callaghan and the mystical sculpture trail that he and his wife, Heather Goff, have created in the woods of Chilmark, Massachusetts.